altipla-consulting/sentry.js/README.md

 # sentry.js

-Helper to connect Sentry to tRPC &amp; Express.
+Helper to connect Sentry to tRPC, Express and Astro.

 ## Install